home Home

 Root Canal Therapy

-Deep beneath the outer enamel of your tooth is an area of soft tissue called pulp, vital portion of the tooth .
-The pulp carries the tooth’s nerves, veins and arteries and nourishes healthy tooth tissue.
+Deep beneath the outer enamel of your tooth is an area of soft tissue called pulp, which is the vital portion of the tooth .
+The pulp carries nerves, veins and arteries and nourishes healthy tooth tissue.
 Root canals are very small, thin divisions that branch off from the top of the pulp to the tip of the root.
-Depending on location in the mouth, a tooth has between one and four canals.
+Depending on location in the mouth, a tooth has between one to four canals.

-When a tooth becomes infected from deep decay, injury (due to trauma), or fracture and can damage the pulp beyond repair.
-In the early stage pulpitis occures that is inflammation of pulp, body tries to protect from infection and more blood supply to that area.
+When a tooth becomes infected from deep decay, injury (due to trauma), or fracture can damage the pulp beyond repair.
+In the early stage, pulpitis occures i.e. inflammation of pulp. body tries to protect tooth from infection and more blood supply to that area.
 Because of more blood supply, pressure in tooth build up, pressure cannot be relieved from the inside of the tooth resulting in a toothache.
 Pain can be spontaneous, intermittent, throbbing, dull, felt when biting down, chewing, or when applying hot or cold food and liquids.
 Pain in the night or while sleeping is a classic feature.

-Usually, root canal is a simple procedure with little or no discomfort.
+Usually, root canal treatment is a simple procedure with little or no discomfort.
 During the first visit, you will be given a local anesthetic to numb the area.
 The pulp chamber is cleaned, reshaped and sterilized to prevent recontamination of the tooth.
 Additionally, medication may be inserted into the area to kill bacteria and prevent additional infection.
 Depending on condition, the tooth may then be sealed temporarily to guard against bacteria and food debris or the tooth may be left open to drain.
-In most cases, the canals are filled right away.

 Root Canal Therapy